ravendb/docs/version_2/docs/client-api/basic-operations/customizing-behavior.markdown

 - <em>UseParallelMultiGet</em>.
 Gets or sets a Boolean value that indicates whether RavenDB should use parallel multi-get processing.
 The default value is `true`.

 The default values of most of these properties are set internally by the <code>DocumentConvention</code> constructor.

-##Overriding default identifier generation

-To override default document key generation algorithms, we added `RegisterIdConvention` and `RegisterAsyncIdConvention` methods to `DocumentConvention` where you can include your own indentifier generation logic.

-{CODE customizing_behaviors_8@ClientApi\BasicOperations\CustomizingBehavior.cs /}

-Consider a `User` class:

-{CODE customizing_behaviors_1@ClientApi\BasicOperations\CustomizingBehavior.cs /}

-To generate a custom Id with `users/` prefix combined with `Name` of the user you need to do as follows:

-{CODE customizing_behaviors_2@ClientApi\BasicOperations\CustomizingBehavior.cs /}

-or if you want to register your convention for async operations then:

-{CODE customizing_behaviors_3@ClientApi\BasicOperations\CustomizingBehavior.cs /}

-{NOTE Note that spectrum of identifier generation abilities is very wide, because `DatabaseCommands` object is passed into an indentifier convention function and can be used for advanced calculation techniques. /}

-{CODE customizing_behaviors_4@ClientApi\BasicOperations\CustomizingBehavior.cs /}

-Above code will store new entity in the database with `users/jdoe` as a key and below code will store user using async operation with `users/jcarter` key:

-{CODE customizing_behaviors_5@ClientApi\BasicOperations\CustomizingBehavior.cs /}

-###Inheritance

-Registered conventions are inheritance-aware, so all types that can be assigned from registered type will fall into that convention according to inheritance-hierarchy tree

-If we will create a new class `PrivilegedUser` that will derive from our `User` class

-{CODE customizing_behaviors_5@ClientApi\BasicOperations\CustomizingBehavior.cs /}

-then if we will add convention for `User`, both our types will use our custom convention

-{CODE customizing_behaviors_6@ClientApi\BasicOperations\CustomizingBehavior.cs /}

-If we register two conventions, one for `User` and second for `PrivilegedUser` then they will be picked for their specific types.

-{CODE customizing_behaviors_7@ClientApi\BasicOperations\CustomizingBehavior.cs /}